 This ensures that the peace lily has enough nutrients to support its foliage growth and flower display without overwhelming the plant and preventing flowering.

 Typically it is only necessary to use fertilizer once in the early Spring and then again in the Summer.

-If you have already applied the fertilizer and your peace lily has few flowers or the flowers have turned green then there is not much you can do to immediately remedy the situation other then implement a better fertilizer regiment the following year and ensuring you following the best cultivation practices, with bright, indirect light and high humidity.
+If you have already applied the fertilizer and your peace lily has few flowers or the flowers have turned green then there is not much you can do to immediately remedy the situation other than implement a better fertilizer regimen the following year and ensure you follow the best cultivation practices, with bright, indirect light and high humidity.

 The peace lily can recover and flower well the following year.

-It is important to note that peace lily flowers most abundantly in Spring and Summer in their natural habit (and as houseplants) in correspondence to day length and brighter light.
+It is important to note that peace lily flowers most abundantly in Spring and Summer in their natural habitat (and as houseplants) in correspondence to day length and brighter light.

-However you can buy peace lilies from the store or from professional growers in Fall and Winter (or at any time of year) that are still in full bloom.
+However, you can buy peace lilies from the store or from professional growers in the Fall and Winter (or at any time of year) that are still in full bloom.

 In addition to this growers can also manipulate the peace into flowering by artificially adjusting its cultivation conditions with grow lights, optimal humidity and temperature.

 This means the peace lily can be in peak bloom, regardless of the time of year.

 However, once you bring the peace lily home it is likely to flower less or even stop flowering if it is in late Fall or Winter.